 At Arnbrook, we recognise that physical intervention is not a long-term solution to improve children's behaviour.
-All senior leaders and other relevant teaching staff receive annual physical intervention training (MAPA).
+All senior leaders and other relevant teaching staff receive annual physical intervention training called Coping with Risky Behaviour (CRB).
 Our Physical Intervention Policy recognises that if the situation necessitates 'reasonable force' may be used.
 For further information, please see the physical intervention policy.